THE LAST BEST HOPE

 Further, and of by far the deepest significance, Europe has discovered and is in the process of assimilating a vast new world.
 Exploitation of the human and material resources of the Americas has created huge new revenue streams, and these are flowing disproportionally into the accounts of a new and rising social class.
 Traditional aristocratic power, based on property and inheritance, is being eclipsed by technical and commercial power, based on knowledge, diligence and innovation.
 The spirit of the age – at least for the wealthy white men who are doing most of the writing about it – is of growing confidence, broadening horizons, and unlimited potential4.

-What we call the Enlightenment can be best understood as two distinct streams; which developed in parallel, but then cross pollinated, squabbled, and sometimes came to the verge of open war over the next 170 years.
+What we call The Enlightenment can be best understood as two distinct streams; which developed in parallel, but then cross pollinated, squabbled, and sometimes came to the verge of open war over the next 170 years.
 Each was launched from the writings of a great philosopher in the mid 1600s: the “Radical” Enlightenment, in 1637, from Rene Descartes’ Discourse on the Method of Rightly Conducting the Reason, and Searching for Truth in the Sciences5, and the “Moderate” Enlightenment, in 1651, by Thomas Hobbes’ Leviathan, or The Matter, Form and Power of a Commonwealth Ecclesiastical and Civil.

 Descartes’ Discourse was unapologetically rational and iconoclastic.
 It championed natural philosophy (the precursor of science), and personal exploration rigorously constrained by reason and logic as our most reliable determinants for knowledge.
 Hobbes´ Leviathan was by contrast conservative and political.
-It too championed reason, but undergirded by a realpolitik assumption that reason can never be developed sufficiently in most people to free us from the need for coercive authoritarian supervision based on socially sanctioned and bonding systems of religious and secular ideology.
+It too championed science and reason, but undergirded by a realpolitik assumption that these faculties can never be developed sufficiently in most people to free us from the need for coercive authoritarian supervision based on socially sanctioned and bonding systems of religious and secular ideology.
 Our “war of all against all,” said Hobbes, can only be successfully resisted by our transfer, through a “Social Contract,” of all our individual powers to a Sovereign6 who will be responsible for making and enforcing our laws and protecting our religion.

 The next milestone event for the Radical stream was Brauch Spinoza’s anonymous publication, in 1670, of his Tractatus Logico Philosophicus (Logical Philosophical Treatise).
 This was a stunningly bold and skillful implementation of Descartes’ recommendations.
 It sought to provide for natural philosophy the kind of solid foundational framework that had been provided by Euclid’s axioms for geometry.
 It also ignited an intellectual firestorm, by making the first serious rational case against the existence of the Judeo-Christian god.